microsoft/vscode-maven/README.md

 ## Features

 Maven extension for VS Code.
-It provides a project explorer and shortcuts to execute maven commands, improving user experience for Java developers who use Maven.
+It provides a project explorer and shortcuts to execute Maven commands, improving user experience for Java developers who use Maven.

 * Support to generate projects from Maven Archetype.
 * Support to generate effective POM.